- As low as $161/Night

 About the Area

-Myrtle Beach is home to this condo.
-Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Garden City Beach.
+Located in Myrtle Beach, this condo is on the beach.
+Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach State Park and Myrtle Beach Beaches.
 Family Kingdom Amusement Park and SkyWheel Myrtle Beach are not to be missed.

 Special Instructions